vxlang/vxlang-page/README.md

 - Full Version
   - You can control all features of the VxLang protector.
   - Support for virtual CPUs with specialized CPU contexts.
+  - **You can use the demo version to see if it's applicable to your program before you commit to the donation and full versions.**
 - [Patreon](https://www.patreon.com/vxlang)
   - [About Patreon subscriptions](https://www.patreon.com/posts/about-patreon-116564758)